 Wholesale Purchasers of Krishna Colors may key on these guidelines from our huge Spanish Fork event in organizing their own similar events.

 Please note the statements at the bottom of the page about hazards of unintended use of the product.

-Drugs, Alcohol, and Smoking are not permitted on Festival grounds.
+Drugs, alcohol, vaping, and smoking are not permitted on festival grounds.

 We reserve the right to refuse admission to anyone, or to escort anyone off the property for improper conduct.